 I guess there’s something to be said about the power of caffeine.
-But more than that, there’s something to be said about these people.
+But more than that, there’s something to be said about the people.

-Nothing begins my day better than the warm greeting of a Seattle Coffee – the baristas contagious joy, their ability to remember the orders of over a dozen different people and their sincere hope that I wasn’t working too hard when I’d come in earlier than usual.
+Nothing begins my day better than the warm greeting of the Seattle Coffee – the barista’s contagious joy, their ability to remember the orders of over a dozen different people, and their sincere hope that I wasn’t working too hard when I’d come in earlier than usual.

 Stopping by every morning set my day in motion (and it’s wasn’t just the coffee.
 Although, that definitely helped).

 I stopped interning in that area in December 2018.
 And although that in itself was sad, it also meant that I wouldn’t be near that coffee shop each morning.
 So, I began frequenting other (closer to home) Seattles and carved out a new routine.
 I got to know the barista who greets me in French and the barista who sings and the barista who likes my new haircut.

 This is February, I went back to that company (in a kind of two-day-a-week position).
 And my first stop, on my first day back?
 The coffee shop.